davidrobles/davidrobles.github.io/about/index.md

 # About

 Hi!
-I'm David Robles, I'm a Software Engineer from Hermosillo, Mexico.
+I'm David Robles, I'm from Hermosillo, Mexico.
 I'm currently working as a Software Engineer at [Hearsay Social] ( http://www.hearsaysocial.com/), in San Francisco.

 ## Experience